murgia88/cta-refinement/README.md

 ```

 U is the CTA name,
-Init u0 marks u0 as the initial states.
+Init u0 marks u0 as the initial state.
 The remaining lines defines edges.
 States are automatically inferred.
 Guards can be omitted when True.
 Similarly,